 - I couldn’t tell if it was working, I don’t think I’m magnesium deficient.

 Comments like these are troubling, in a way, but mainly they indicate an inherent lack of understanding as to the true nature of the product.
 Topical magnesium is a supplement – plain and simple.
 It’s not a periodic pain reliever, or a relaxing soak in the tub, or a muscle recovery tool… it is ALL of those things and more.
 If you are using topical as your only means of magnesium supplementation, the phrase “once in a while” should not be your answer when asked how often you use it.
-Statistics show that the vast majority of our population (specifically in the U.S.) is magnesium deficient – many of whom are severely deficient.

 Yes, Ancient Minerals is a great post workout supplement, but having sufficient magnesium stored in your system throughout the day will not only boost your exercise performance, but your all around well-being.
 You wouldn’t wait until you were starving to eat, right?
 So why starve your body of magnesium?
 Whether it’s food or magnesium starvation, your body will not perform at its peak and your health will falter.